 On November 10, 1903, the work on the new courthouse began.
 On July 30, 1904, the cornerstone was put in place.

 The courthouse is constructed of Port Wing sandstone on the first floor and Bedford Whitestone on the second and third floors.
 The Bedford stone was brought in from the quarries in pieces weighing between 7 or 8 tons.
 These large stones were loaded on a special truck wagon and eight horses were used to pull them up the hill to the courthouse site from the railroad depot.
-The original dome on the courthouse was removed in 1946, despite many protests from the residents of Crawford County.
 The beautiful oak woodwork and furniture in the courthouse were built by John Fastje, a local craftsman.
+The original dome on the courthouse was removed in 1945 by local contractor Randy Brandt.
+Despite protests from the residents of Crawford County, the dome had to be removed due to being too heavy for the roof and had caused water damage on the second and third floors of the courthouse.

 When work was completed on this courthouse, the builder loaded his men and equipment and went to Seward, Nebraska.
 Using the same blueprints, he built an almost identical courthouse there.